Simple and tight device-independent security proofs: Introduction

-The significance of our quantitative results is twofold.
-First, they establish the a priori surprising result that general quantum adversaries do not force weaker rates compared to those achieved in less general scenarios.
+We remark that there are multiple implementations of devices that when used in an execution of Protocol~\ref{pro:randomness_generation} lead to a negligible probability of the protocol aborting (this is formalized in our completeness statement; see Section~\ref{sec:EA_completeness}).
+Importantly, devices that are within reach of current state-of-the-art technology also belong to this set of devices.
+Thus, Theorem~\ref{thm:main_generation_informal} gives a non-trivial bound on the entropy produced by such devices.
+This was not achieved by previous works as discussed in Section~\ref{sec:related_work}.

+Let us explain~\eqref{eq:main_thm-inf}.
+The registers $\mathbf{AB}$ contain the classical outputs generated by the device during the protocol.
+The registers $\mathbf{X Y T F}$ contain the classical inputs selected by the users, as well as auxiliary classical information exchanged during the protocol, that may be leaked to the adversary. $E$ is a quantum register that describes the adversary's quantum system, that may be correlated with the initial state of the devices.
+Thus,~\eqref{eq:main_thm-inf} gives a very precise bound on the amount of the smooth min-entropy present in the users' outputs at the end of the protocol, conditioned on all information available to the adversary.
+(As we discuss later, this formulation is flexible enough that it can be applied to obtain guarantees not only for the task of randomness generation, but also for quantum key distribution and other cryptographic tasks.)

+We give explicit formulas for computing the constants $c_1$ and $c_2$ that appear in~\eqref{eq:main_thm-inf}, as a function of the parameters of the protocol (such as the fraction of rounds used for testing and the threshold value based on which the decision to accept or reject is made).
+Importantly, the constant $c_1$ that governs the leading-order term equals the optimal constant, i.e., the same leading constant that would be obtained under the i.i.d.\@ assumption, which by the asymptotic equipartition property is the Shannon entropy accumulated in one round of the protocol.
+Thus our result implies that general quantum adversaries do not force weaker rates compared to those achieved in less general scenarios.
 That is, it is possible to achieve rate vs.\@ noise tradeoffs which are as good as those achieved in much more restricted settings such as under the i.i.d.\@ assumption.

-Second, as loophole-free Bell tests (a necessity for device-independent cryptography) are finally being realised~\cite{hensen2015loophole,shalm2015strong,giustina2015significant}, our rates further and considerably decrease the gap between theory and experiments, thereby marking another important step towards practical device-independent protocols and their implementations.
+To determine the constant $c_1$ the user of our result must perform only one further crucial optimization: identify a so-called ``min-tradeoff function'', a convex, differentiable function that lower bounds the conditional Shannon entropy generated in a single round of the protocol, as a function of the game value.
+Informally, the requirement that the min-tradeoff function is differentiable and convex allows to account for lower-order fluctuations in the entropy generated that arise from finite statistics.
+In Section~\ref{sec:entropy-chsh} we give a min-tradeoff function that can be used when the game that underlies the protocol is the CHSH game of Clauser et al.~\cite{clauser1969proposed}.
+Other use cases may require other min-tradeoff functions; indeed in Section~\ref{sec:related_work} below we survey recent works that applied our results to a variety of scenarios by computing an appropriate min-tradeoff function.